 4 to 6 hours in the Phoenix Harp Center showroom.

 Make an appointment: email@example.com

 Harps always like what human beings like: moderate temperatures and comfortable humidity levels.
 Think carefully about atmospheric conditions for your valuable harp.
 Avoid exposure to direct sunlight, heat sources and cold temperatures.
-Always be mindful of the wood-frame which holds about 2000 lbs. of tension, allowing the soundboard to vibrate and sing.
-Structural aging is minimized with the use of a transport cover and solid harp dolly.
+Always be mindful the concert grand wooden frame supports about 2000 lbs. of tension, allowing the soundboard to vibrate and sing.
+Structural aging is minimized with the use of a transport cover and harp dolly.
 Wipe your instrument after playing with a soft, dry cloth.
 Polish with manufacturer's approved product only when needed.
 A small brush cleans the intricate discs and mechanism.
 A periodic regulation significantly improves the harp's ability to meet your

 Whether made from natural fibers (gut), synthetic (nylon) or wire (steel wire), clean hands and daily tuning increase their lifetime.
 The fact that they sometimes break without warning gives good reason to have a back-up set in reserve, much like the spare tire in the trunk of our car.
 Always use the manufacturer's recommended replacement strings.
 Using the wrong strings may result in unwanted tuning problems and potentially damaging structural issues.
 The approved strings are always the